manuGil/online-core/docs/source/georeferencing.rst

    + Are there any datasets that use a map projection?
    + What geographic coordinate system is used by the projected datasets?

-   For this task you might want to first watch the video `managing coordinate systems <https://vimeo.com/album/4389527/video/201997378>`_.
+   For this task, you might want first to watch the video `managing coordinate systems <https://vimeo.com/album/4389527/video/201997378>`_.

    .. raw:: html